Russell Korn focuses his practice on patent infringement litigation.

 Prior to practicing law, Mr. Korn was a defense contractor for Sverdrup Technologies, Inc. at Eglin AFB.
 Mr. Korn has extensive experience developing software, including writing source code for simulation image analysis, three-dimensional rendering, and guidance and control applications.
 Mr. Korn received an Achievement Award for the software development of a three-dimensional rendering simulation tool.
 He also attended the University of Florida, where he completed graduate courses in Electrical Engineering: Digital Signal Processing.

-Mr. Korn was recognized by The Best Lawyers in America® in 2019 and 2020 for Patent Law.
+Mr. Korn was recognized by The Best Lawyers in America® in 2022 and the three years immediately preceding for Intellectual Property Litigation and Patent Law.
 He was recognized in 2013 and the three years immediately preceding as a Georgia "Rising Star" in the area of Intellectual Property Litigation by Super Lawyers magazine.

 The firm served as lead counsel on behalf of Cox Communications, which was accused of infringing a competitor’s patents relating to voice over IP technology.
 We obtained a jury verdict of no patent infringement of six patents and invalidity of two patents.
 Affirmed by the Federal Circuit.
 Verizon Servs.
 Corp. v.
 Cox Fibernet Va., Inc., No. 08-157 (E.D.
 Va. filed Jan.
 11, 2008).